ucsb/webguide/resources.md

 example, spaces can be removed from CSS files and the names of local variables can be shortened in JavaScript files.
 A number of tools exist for accomplishing this task.

+### Concatenating Resources

+JavaScript and CSS files should also be **concatenated**, or combined together into a single file.
+In other words, rather than referencing multiple JavaScript files on a page, these scripts should be concatenated into a single JavaScript file.
+This improves performance by reducing the number of separate connections the browser needs to establish while loading a page.